Johann Sebastian Bach: His Life, Art, and Work

-Johann Sebastian Bach: His Life, Art, and Work is an early 19th-century biography of Johann Sebastian Bach, written in German by Johann Nikolaus Forkel, and later translated by, among others, Charles Sanford Terry.

-When Forkel published his Ueber Johann Sebastian Bachs Leben, Kunst und Kunstwerke: Für patriotische Verehrer echter musikalischer Kunst in 1802 it was the first biography on the composer published as a separate book.
+Johann Sebastian Bach: His Life, Art, and Work (Note: First published in Ueber Johann Sebastian Bachs Leben, Kunst und Kunstwerke: Für patriotische Verehrer echter musikalischer Kunst) is an early 19th-century biography of Johann Sebastian Bach, written in German by Johann Nikolaus Forkel, and later translated by, among others, Charles Sanford Terry.
+When Forkel published it in 1802, it was the first biography of the composer published as a separate book.
 Forkel dedicated the work to Gottfried van Swieten.
 Van Swieten was an early Bach adept, for instance making Mozart familiar with the baroque composer.

 Bach biography before Forkel

 The best known predecessor of Forkel's biography was Bach's Obituary, the "Nekrolog", an article of less than 20 pages published a few years after the composer's death in 1750.
 Short biographies in reference works that appeared before Forkel's biography mostly derived from the "Nekrolog".

 Content

 For the content of his biography, Forkel relied on the "Nekrolog", and on material he had obtained from Bach's sons Carl Philipp Emanuel and Wilhelm Friedemann.
 To that Forkel added his own interpretations and evaluations of Bach's art.
 Forkel saw his biography also as a vehicle for German nationalist feelings.

 Forkel gives most attention to Bach's keyboard music.
 The biographical description of Bach's last tenure in Leipzig is almost entirely neglected, and no attention is given to the church music Bach wrote in the first two decades of that period.